-SH-PIC offers three (3) one-year, full-time doctoral internships beginning and ending in mid-August.
-The start date for the inaugural 2023-2024 cohort is August 14, 2023.
-The Consortium provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within psychology.
+SH-PIC offers four (4) one-year, full-time doctoral internships beginning and ending in mid-August.
+The start date for the 2024-2025 internship cohort is August 19, 2024.
+The Consortium provides a range of clinical and didactic experiences that represent the necessary depth and breadth required for future professional practice within psychology.
 Interns are placed at one of the three sites with required rotations at other sites within the consortium.

-The Sanford Health Psychology Internship Consortium (SH-PIC) strives to prepare interns for entry-level generalist practice in health service psychology with a strong emphasis on clinical excellence and scholarship in underserved communities.
+The Sanford Health-Psychology Internship Consortium (SH-PIC) strives to prepare interns for entry-level generalist practice in health service psychology with a strong emphasis on clinical excellence and scholarship in underserved communities.
 SH-PIC firmly believes that all forms of diversity serve to enhance the training environment and professional growth of interns and faculty alike, as well as allow the diverse range of patients served to see themselves in their providers.